Information on Young Onset Parkinson's Disease

-When someone who is 21-50 years old receives a diagnosis of Parkinson's disease, it is referred to as young onset Parkinson's disease, or early onset Parkinson's.
-Although most symptoms are the same at whatever age PD develops, managing the disease can be particularly challenging for a younger person and the person's family medically, psychologically and socially.
+When someone who is 21-40 years old receives a diagnosis of Parkinson's disease, it is referred to as early onset Parkinson's disease, or young onset Parkinson's disease.
+While the symptoms of the disease are mostly the same at whatever age it develops, younger people will experience the disease differently due to their unique life circumstances.
+Managing the disease can be particularly challenging for a younger person and their family from a medical, psychological, and social standpoint.

 What sets young onset Parkinson's apart from a diagnosis at an older age?

 Because the majority of people who get Parkinson's disease are over the age of 60, it has been (and continues to be) thought of as an "older person's" disease.
 Because of this, the disease is often overlooked in younger people, leading many to go undiagnosed or misdiagnosed for extended periods of time.

 However, once it has been diagnosed, young people tend to experience a smoother course of the illness.
 The rate of the disease's progression is usually much slower in younger than older people, due in part to the fact that younger people have fewer general health problems and are more capable during physical therapy treatment.